f4b6a3/ksuid-creator/README.md

 *   JPMS module name: `com.github.f4b6a3.ksuid`
 *   OSGi symbolic name: `com.github.f4b6a3.ksuid`

-### KSUID
+### Segment's KSUID

-The KSUID is a 160 bit long identifier (20 bytes).
+The Segment's KSUID is a 160 bit long identifier (20 bytes).
 Its consists of a 32-bit timestamp and a 128-bit randomly generated payload.

 ```java
 // Create a KSUID